 Eligible Activities for Funding:

-- The training programmes must take place before 30 May 2025.
+- The training programmes must take place before 30 December 2025.

 - The training programmes must target primarily media workers affiliated with the applying media outlet.
 Eligible topics include, but are not limited to: